adfras/SAM3D_Blender_Alignment/phase2_animation/PIPELINE_DOCUMENTATION.md

 > **Decision**: Smoothing is optional but recommended for most videos.
 The script automatically uses the smoothed version if it exists.

-### Step 4: Create Animated Skeleton in Blender
+### Step 4: Create Animated Skeleton in Blender (Preview)

-Open Blender and run the pipeline script:
+Open Blender and run the preview script:

 1. Open Blender
 2. Switch to the **Scripting** workspace